tsengjun/Fantasy/README.md

 # Fantasy
-Fantastic build scripts for my daily used project.
+Fantastic build scripts for my daily work used library.